Followers of this blog should have seen this post coming a mile away. Holidays = sampling local burgers. Here are some of the more memorable ones.

-After having tried out Hudson’s last time around, we now settled for Gibson’s at their new harbour facing location at V&A Waterfront (Shop 157 Lower Level).
+After having tried out Hudson’s last time around, we now settled for Gibson’s at their new harbor facing location at V&A Waterfront (Shop 157 Lower Level).

 Chantal sampled their Beirut Vegetarian Burger (“Prepared with lentils and a variety of fresh vegetables and blended with eastern aromatic spices and a touch of falafel, homemade hummus and tahini sauce”) which also I thought was really good and properly spiced.
 A great combination to wash down with a pint of CBC Amber Weiss from the tap!

 Koen went for The President and he liked the rather unusual combination of chutney with guacamole very much.
-Downside was that there no way to tackle it without cutlery and/or plenty of napkins.
+The downside was that there no way to tackle it without cutlery and/or plenty of napkins.

 I settled last-minute on the Onion Blossom, totally unprepared for what I was getting into.
 This was one of the rare moments that the burger you actually get on your plate is a lot bigger than in the flashy photos in the menu or in the ads: a whole hedgehogged crispy fried onion was placed on top of the burger.
 It was quite an intimidating sight, but very delicious indeed.

 Knysna – East Head Café

 Besides the good reviews on the Internet, we chose East Head Café for its spectacular views on both the inland lagoon as well as the narrow strait between the Knysna Heads.